wtoivo/RM2-ODL-quali-book/docs/06-Group_project.md

 ## What is the group project?

+In the group project, you will engage in three tasks that are designed to help you build your practical research skills in qualitative research.
+You will compile your answers to the tasks into a portfolio that you submit to Moodle as a group.
+Please watch this video (ADD LINK) for an overview of the project, and make sure that you have engaged with the AIS and FIS of the group portfolio before starting any work on it so you know what to expect.

 ## Getting to know each other in groups

 This section is designed for you to engage with your group early, get to know each other, and develop some common guidelines for working together before you embark on the group project.
-If you haven't done so yet, please get in touch with your group now to complete the following activities:
+If you haven't done so yet, please get in touch with your group now to complete the following activities.
+We have also provided a checklist of things to complete as a group before the start of semester 2.

+### Getting organised in groups checklist:
+  * Get in touch with group and make a group chat on Teams
+  * Introduce yourselves
+  * Post group introduction on RM2 channel
+  * Set up a regular check-in time with group
+  * Discuss group agreement and decide together on items to include
+  * Submit group agreement to Moodle (individually)
+  * Read effective group work document and discuss your strengths as a group
+  * Download the group work template and assign tasks

-### Activity 1: Create a group chat
+### Activity 1: Create a group chat and set up an initial meeting

 Get in touch with your group and create a Teams chat.
 You **MUST** use Teams for all communication about the group project.
-Do not use any other platforms (such as Whatsapp, WeChat, Facebook etc.) as these can lead to people being excluded.
+Do not use any other platforms (such as Whatsapp, WeChat, Facebook etc.) as these can lead to people being excluded.Set up a meeting in which you will discuss Activity 3 from this chapter.
+After the initial meeting, set up a regular check-in time.
+This doesn't necessarily need to be a meeting every time, you can also do it over text.
+You will need to coordinate between time zones/work calendars/other responsibilities

+*DO:* Communicate regularly and be clear about where and how you are going to communicate about the group project.
+Be proactive if you are having a busy time and let your group know.

+*DON'T:* Disappear and stop talking to your group if you're having a hard time (if something happens and you don't feel comfortable sharing with your group, you can let the course leads know).
+Don't agree to meeting times that don't suit you.

 ### Activity 2: Introductions